kragen/derctuo/veskeno-outline.md

 ### Lisp ###

-Lisp has a simple core --- not quite as simple as SK-combinators or the λ-calculus, but still pretty simple.
-[The basic forms][27] are COND, LABELS (now normally called `letrec`), LAMBDA, and QUOTE, which are "special forms", and the regular functions CAR, CDR, CONS, ATOM, EQUAL, and NULL; these suffice to write a metacircular interpreter for Lisp or, for example, a normal-order λ-calculus reducer.
+Lisp has a simple core — not quite as simple as SK-combinators or the λ-calculus, but still pretty simple.
+[The basic forms][27] are COND, LABELS (now normally called `letrec`), LAMBDA, and QUOTE, which are “special forms”, and the regular functions CAR, CDR, CONS, ATOM, EQUAL, and NULL; these suffice to write a metacircular interpreter for Lisp or, for example, a normal-order λ-calculus reducer.

-Because both CONS and function application implicitly allocate memory, as does LAMBDA in modern interpretations (where it produces a closure), it's difficult for Lisp programs to be failure-free --- when run on a finite machine they can run out of memory and crash.
+Because both CONS and function application implicitly allocate memory, as does LAMBDA in modern interpretations (where it produces a closure), it’s difficult for Lisp programs to be failure-free — when run on a finite machine they can run out of memory and crash.
 But, at least initially, eliminating unpredictable failures is beyond the scope of Veskeno.

-A binary format like various Lisps' FASL formats could both permit rapid startup and eliminate text-related parsing bugs.
+A binary format like various Lisps’ FASL formats could both permit rapid startup and eliminate text-related parsing bugs.

 However, the history of Lisp is littered with subtle bugs.
-McCarthy's 1959 paper published a Lisp metacircular interpreter that inadvertently defined Lisp with dynamic scope --- a bug that remained ossified in Lisp for nearly a quarter century, with workarounds like FUNARGS --- and contained a few other subtle bugs; an erratum is prepended to AIM-008 saying:
+McCarthy’s 1959 paper published a Lisp metacircular interpreter that inadvertently defined Lisp with dynamic scope — a bug that remained ossified in Lisp for nearly a quarter century, with workarounds like FUNARGS — and contained a few other subtle bugs; an erratum is prepended to AIM-008 saying:

 > The definition of eval given on page 15 has two errors, one of which
 > is typographical and the other conceptual.
 The typographical error
-> is in the definition of evcon where "l→" and "T→" should be
+> is in the definition of evcon where “l→” and “T→” should be
 > interchanged.
 >
 > The second error is in evlen.
 The program as it stands will not